 The most important things to do before you seal a driveway is to properly prep it for sealing.
-Here are a few things that I learnt by taking the Asphalt Kingdom Maintenance Course:
+This will ensure that the sealcoat is able to bond properly with the surface.

-If you have a whipper-snipper/weed wacker you can get a lot of the grass off the edges to expose the whole asphalt surface.
+If you have a whipper-snipper/weed whacker you can get a lot of the grass off the edges to expose the whole asphalt surface.
 It is critically important to try and get all weeds including roots off and out of the driveway.
 Use a stiff broom to remove this dirt and debris off the driveway.
-If you have an electric or gas powered blower you can use that as well – you will find that you will save time with the “Blower”.
-You can rent blowers or as I have done bought the 9 HP Billy Goat Gas Blower from Asphalt Kingdom.
+If you have an electric or gas powered blower you can use that as well – you will find that you will save time with the Blower.
+You can rent blowers or buy a gas-powered blower online.

 Remove loose material from the edges of small potholes and large cracks.
 Use a large screw driver, wire brush, water from a hose or the blower that you originally used above to clean the dust and debris off the surface.

 Professionals can use a crack cleaning machine with a wire wheel that will penetrate an asphalt crack.
 The wire bristles of the crack cleaner will spin quickly and clean out any vegetation or debris from the cracks.

 - If you have any oil or gas stains on the asphalt, these will also need to be cleaned.
 Use a degreaser cleaner to scrub out the stains.